mixpanel/docs/pages/docs/reports/apps/experiments.md

 Experiments will run calculations on the following supported metrics:

-- Insights - line charts with “Total” count, including charts with breakdowns.
+- Insights - line charts with "Total" count, including charts with breakdowns.
-- Insights - line charts with “Unique” count, including charts with breakdowns.
+- Insights - line charts with "Unique" count, including charts with breakdowns.
 - Insights - line chart with "Sum of property values", including charts with breakdowns.
 - Funnels - funnels with "Unique" count, including charts with breakdowns and any number of steps.